Casper-Guo/Optimal-Royal-Game/planning.md

 What's an appropriate discount rate?

 ## Optimal Policy
 The optimal policy is one that leads to equal or better expected return compared to all other policies at all states.
-Defining this is trivial once we have the optimal value function.
+This would be the greedy strategy once the optimal state value function is obtained.

 ## Convergence Criteria
-We use value iteration with a max number of allowed iterations while also monitoring the max change of state values.
+We use value iteration with a max number of allowed iterations while also monitoring the $\Delta_{\text{max}}$ of state values.
 The exact threshold for stopping iteration depends on the reward value for transitioning to end states.

 Convergence is accelerated by a good initial value function.
 We can perhaps use a very basic heuristic for this, such as (#white pieces ascended - #black pieces ascended).